This article was updated in September 2019.

 This isn’t the first time that Seuss’s books have caused controversy.
 But the cartoonist and children’s author is far from alone: some of the world’s best-known books have been removed from schools or the shelves of public libraries.

-A recent high-profile example was Jay Asher’s 13 Reasons Why, which was made into a popular Netflix series.
+The most challenged book of 2017 was Jay Asher’s 13 Reasons Why, which was made into a popular Netflix series.
 A Colorado school district official ordered librarians to temporarily remove it from shelves after some critics claimed that it romanticized suicide.

 A book written for an even younger audience, which narrates the true story two gay male penguins in New York's Central Park Zoo, is one of the most challenged books of the last 10 years.
 And Tango Makes Three by Justin Richardson has been restricted around the world.
 In Singapore, the book was removed from state libraries and destroyed.